THE GREEN OFFICE PROJECT

 Binders and Folders

 Standard 3 rings binders used in an office setting are usually vinyl, a plastic material that contains harmful phthalates.
 Cedar Tree has chosen to replace these non-biodegradable products with Guided's recycled binders.
-This product contains a minimum of 35% post consumer recycled material and is 100% recyclable.
+This product contains a minimum of 35% post-consumer recycled material and is 100% recyclable.
 These binders are assembled with a reusable screw and rings making it easy to replace old covers.
-In addition to using this Guided product, Cedar Tree stocks their recycled pocket folders, dividers, and cd/dvd cases.
+In addition to using this Guided product, Cedar Tree stocks their recycled pocket folders and dividers.
 File folders are produced from 100% Post-Consumer content.

 Traditional household/office cleaning products often contain chemicals that have been linked to a range of conditions including cancer, asthma, allergies, hormone disruption, and reproductive and developmental disorders.
 At Cedar Tree, we only purchase non-toxic cleaning products for office use.